Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/reasons-to-decriminalize-drugs.md

 +++
-categories = "Blog "
+categories = "Criminal Law"
 date = 2022-11-10T18:30:00Z
 pfd_file = ""
 summary = "The United States is coming to terms with the realization that criminalizing illicit drugs and treating offenders in a purely judicial way has little if any effectiveness in dealing with the drug problem.
-The U.S. drug problem causes our government to spend millions of dollars, with the result being the largest prison population in the" tags = ["Criminal Law", "Drug Crimes", "Federal Crime"] title = "Reasons to Decriminalize Drugs" url = "/blog/criminal-attorney/reasons-decriminalize-drugs"
+The U.S. drug problem causes our government to spend millions of dollars, with the result being the largest prison population in the" tags = ["Drug Crimes", "Federal Crime", "Blog"] title = "Reasons to Decriminalize Drugs" url = "/blog/criminal-attorney/reasons-decriminalize-drugs"